The Family Link Scheme is a service for children with a disability aged 0-18 years, which offers short breaks with an individual carer/family.

 How often does a child see the sitter or carer?

 Link carers offer short breaks in their own homes with stays ranging from a few hours to overnight.
 This usually takes place a few times a month.
-A carer needs to have about 42 hours a month to support a disabled child.
+A carer needs to have about 42 hours a month to support a child with a disablity.

 Sitters provide regular short breaks in the child's home, although many of the children like to go out (eg to the park).
 A sitter needs to be able to work a minimum of 16 hours per month, but more hours are possible.